Thursday, January 22, 2026

 I people‑watched, saw a flock of geese go over honking their heads off, and tried to nap, but every time I shut my eyes I felt like someone was watching.

-I’d pop my eyes open, and sure enough, an old man in a car was watching me.
+I’d pop my eyes open, and yep, an old man in a car was watching me.

-The doctor has been wanting him to do this procedure for at least two years, if not longer.
+The doctor’s been wanting him to do this for at least two years, if not longer.

-I told him before he went down that he did not want to be like Joe Biden and have anything spread to his bones.
+I told him before he went down that he didn’t want to end up like Joe Biden and have anything spread to his bones.

-You’re just never sure until you go in.
+You’re never really positive until you go in.

-So he’ll go sometime in February to get that done.
+He’ll go sometime in February to get it done.

 It’s general anesthesia, so he will be able to drive himself.